 Bankruptcy offers debtors the chance at a fresh financial start.
 But what does a debtor do once their debt has been discharged and their bankruptcy case closed?
-Below are four tips every post bankruptcy debtor should follow if they want to start their fresh start out on the right foot.

 - Live within your means.
 Debtors exiting bankruptcy must learn to rely less on debt and more on the real income they earn.
 Avoid overextending yourself, create a budget and stick to it.